 \item The state vector $\mathcal{S}$ is then updated as follows.

-\item Finally, the state of all vertices of the last layer (created in step 1) is set to the value of the last vertex of the now penultimate layer.
-This removes the artefacts coming from the edges of the computed grid. \end{enumerate}
+\item The state of all vertices of the last layer (created in step 1) is set to the value of the last vertex of the now penultimate layer.
+This removes the artifacts coming from the edges of the computed grid. \end{enumerate}

 \underline{Remarks} \begin{enumerate} \item[•] Evolving the state of the grid is where this framework pays off the most.
 Steps 2 and 3 are mathematically sufficient if we consider working in an infinite graph.
-They would also be the only steps required in a closed grid, like a triangulated surface \cite{zawidzkiApplicationSemitotalistic2D2011} for example. \item[•] For this process to be efficient, it is necessary to encode the grid/adjacency matrix in a sparse array format. \item[•] Step 1 can be avoided in the case where the three outermost layers have a uniform state, which is easy to check. \item[•] It is useful here to be able to retrieve the number of layers $l$ in the graph from its order $o$ and vice versa.
+They would also be the only steps required in a closed grid, like a triangulated surface \cite{zawidzkiApplicationSemitotalistic2D2011}, for example. \item[•] For this process to be efficient, it is necessary to encode the grid/adjacency matrix in a sparse array format. \item[•] Step 1 can be avoided if the three outermost layers have a uniform state, which is easy to check. \item[•] It is useful here to be able to retrieve the number of layers $l$ in the graph from its order $o$ and vice versa.

 \item[•] It is also useful to note that each layer $l$ contains $3l$ vertices or cells (except when $l=0$). \end{enumerate}